 Let’s use my prayer time as an example of what I mean.

-When it comes to prayer, there are days when I feel like Elijah and I can pray like I could call down rain from heaven.
+When it comes to prayer, there are days when I feel like Elijah and I can pray like I am calling down rain from heaven.
 On those days I know I’m in the presence of the Lord and I know without a doubt that I’m hearing from Him.

 But then there are those days when I try to pray, and it sounds something like this:

 Heavenly Father, I come into Your presence this morning, giving You praise as God Almighty.
 The Creator of the universe.
 The one true and living God.
 Thank You, Lord, for Your love, Your mercy, and Your grace.
 [Wait a minute, did I take the chicken out of the freezer for dinner?]
 Lord, You are the Good Shepherd.
 Thank You, [Oh, the electric bill is due today.
 Did I pay it already?
 I need to check on that.]
 Um, let’s see…thank You, Lord, for a brand-new day.
 Help me to walk in wisdom today.
 My desire is not to lean on my own understanding but [Oh, I have to remember to call my brother.
 Let me make a quick note.]
 Now, where was I?
 Oh, yeah.
 I want You Lord, to direct my path and make my way straight and um, um, [oh no, look at the time].
 Oh well, in Jesus’ name I pray.
 Amen.